xamarin/xamarin-forms-samples/UserInterface/PickerDemo/README.md

 ---
 name: Picker
 description: This sample demonstrates how to use a Picker to select a text item from a list of data.
-For more information about this sample see Adding Data to a Picker's Items Collection.
 topic: sample
 languages:
 - csharp